tinkerbox/message_quickly/README.md

 * support for customer matching (US-based page required), not tested yet
 * support for multiple clients
 * use webmock to disallow remote requests in specs
+* yield message, instead of delivery to reduce boilerplate code

 ## Credits